devjas/pos/README.md

 ## POS

-A POS sytem for a restaurant to take orders
+A POS sytem for a restaurant to take orders.